viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 {{% alert title="Info" color="info" %}}

-Running `cartographer` in the cloud incurs a small cost per Viam's [Pricing](https://www.viam.com/product/pricing).
-Currently, cost is only incurred for "Data Management", "Cloud Data Upload", and "Cloud Data Egress".
+Running `cartographer` in the cloud incurs cost for Data Management, Cloud Data Upload, and Cloud Data Egress.
+Currently, you incur no cost for compute.
+See Viam's [Pricing](https://www.viam.com/product/pricing) for more information.

 {{% /alert %}}